MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/retail-sdk/integrate-retail-sdk-continuous-build.md

 ---

-# Integrate the Retail SDK with the continuous build system (VSTS)  TEST
+# Integrate the Retail SDK with the continuous build system (VSTS)

 [!include[banner](../../includes/banner.md)]